 A certified Administrator should refer to himself/herself as a “Fellow in Temple Administration” and may append the letters “FTA” after his/her name in all professional publications and correspondence.

 Certificates issued by NATA are subject to the provisions of the Board, and each certificate is subject to revocation in the event that: (a) issuance of the certificate shall have been contrary to any of the provisions of the Board; or (b) the candidate so certified shall not have been eligible to receive such certificate, irrespective of whether or not the facts constituting him/her so ineligible were known to or could have been ascertained by the Board at the time of the issuance of such certificate; or (c) the candidate so certified shall have made any pertinent misstatement of fact in his/her application for certification; or (d) the Temple Administrator so certified shall violate the standards of ethical practice and conduct.

 GUIDELINES FOR PREPARATION IN THE AREA OF JEWISH CONTENT

 In preparing for examination in Jewish studies, candidates should understand that primary emphasis is directed to the application of Jewish history, thought and practice to the operations of the Reform synagogue and the life of the Reform Jew.
-That emphasis would relate especially to the evolution of Reform Jewish life in Europe and America, the range of belief and practice which distinguishes Reform Judaism and the application of those patterns of thought and practice to observance of rituals and ceremonies and the pursuit of social justice in Reform Jewish life.
+That emphasis would relate especially to the evolution of Reform Jewish life in Europe and America, the range of belief and practice which distinguishes Reform Judaism and the application of those patterns of thought and practice to an observance of rituals and ceremonies and the pursuit of social justice in Reform Jewish life.

-In addition, candidates are required to demonstrate a basic Hebrew reading fluency and vocabulary to participate knowledgeably in the worship service and to understand the Hebrew terminology most frequently employed in study programs and ritual procedures of Reform congregations.
+In addition, candidates are required to demonstrate basic Hebrew reading fluency and vocabulary to participate knowledgeably in the worship service and to understand the Hebrew terminology most frequently employed in study programs and ritual procedures of Reform congregations.